 To help you figure out where to apply guidance in an AI-driven experience in a way that considers a user’s next steps, I suggest breaking each feature or action into an onboarding module made of 3 parts:

-- The trigger (how the user encounters it for the first time), in which guidance needs to leverage surrounding context; set expectations about what will happen when acted upon; and introduce the benefits of taking action.
+- The prompt is how the user can initiate an action.
+Here, guidance can leverage surrounding context to set expectations about what will happen next and introduce the benefits of taking action.

-- The activity (the actual feature or action the user is engaging with), in which guidance needs to restate the benefits of continuing; provide the skills or knowledge needed to complete the activity; and guide the user through subtasks or obstacles
+- The work is the meat of an action, and happens once an action is initiated through a prompt.
+Here, guidance needs to restate the benefits of continuing, provide the skills or knowledge needed to complete the activity, and guide the user through subtasks or errors.

-- The follow-up (the state that closes out the action), in which guidance should give feedback about what happened, whether successful or not; and lead the user to their next steps
+- The follow-up is the state that closes out the action.
+Here guidance should give feedback about what happened, whether successful or not, and lead the user to their next steps.

 Don’t expect onboarding to solve core issues